Symmetry-protected self-correcting quantum memories: Self-correction with a 1-form SPT phase

 All of the Hamiltonians in this subsection are given by a sum over (potentially truncated) cluster terms

 where $K_e$ and $K_f$ of the form of Eq.~(\ref{eqClusterStateStabilizers}).
-The choice of boundary lattice geometry will dictate the precise structure of the cluster terms, and some may be lower weight than the bulk 5-body terms.
+Similarly, all symmetry generators are determined by Eq.~(\ref{eqRBH1formSymOps}), they may take the form of Fig.~\ref{figCluster1form} or Fig.~\ref{figBoundarySyms} depending on the boundary lattice geometry.
 The Hamiltonians are all non-degenerate as they are locally equivalent to a trivial paramagnet.
+We emphasise that although we utilise microscopics details of these boundaries in the analysis of this section, what is important is their topological properties, as encapsulated by lemmas \ref{lemprimcondensing} - \ref{lemSinkBoundary} (which are independent of precise lattice details).

 We note that similarly to the bulk case, excitations on the boundary are given by operators $Z(E',F')$ of Eq.~(\ref{eqBulkEx}), for $E'\subset \partial E$ and $F'\subset \partial F$.
 Such an operator flips precisely the terms $K_e$ and $K_f$ with $e\in E'$ and $f\in F'$, this can be verified by local unitary equivalence with the trivial paramagnet using Eq.~(\ref{eqRBHcircuit}).
 We note the usual product relation between cluster terms and symmetry operators